- A broken condensate pan

 - A broken condensate pump

 We’ll explain these 3 problems in more detail.
-As an extra bonus, we’ll give you a quick case study about the later issue, including the price to fix it.
+As an extra bonus, we’ll give you a quick case study about the later issue.

 But first, let’s talk about why your AC produces water.